Ali-Al-Hadi-Al-Husseini/AEH_Encryption/README.md

-# Encryption
+# AEH Encryption
-This a new way to encrypt text
+This a new Encryption algorithm founded by ALI AL HADI

 ## Usage